deepanshi17/Apes/README.md

-# Dynamic programming solution to Apes vs Humans Board Game
+# Dynamic programming solution to Apes vs Humans

 ## Problem Description
 Implement a dynamic programming solution to the following problem.